Update: Aug. 19,2020

 So when I heard about this new spot, I immediately went home and started researching.

-And that’s when I found out about Dr. Chua – the person who discovered the A-spot.
+And that’s when I found Dr. Chua and his research – Dr. Chua is the person who ‘discovered’ and researched the A-spot.

 After much research and trying to figure out it’s location, I put my finger inside my vagina and started looking for my A-spot.

 The next couple of years I conducted more research.
-I explored on myself, and talked to all my women friends about this spot.
+I explored on myself, and talked to all my female friends about this spot.

-As I continued to stimulate myself in that area, there were days when I felt pleasure and days when I felt pain with no pleasure at all.
+I continued to stimulate myself in that area, there were days when I felt very little pleasure and days when I only felt pain.

 Unlike the G-spot there hasn’t been much research done on the A-spot and very little information is found on Google about it.